 - Msida – Msida (where we stayed) felt slightly more local than that of its neighbouring suburbs.
 It was extremely accessible to reach everywhere in Malta via the bus and it had the added bonus of not being overrun with tourists.
 There were plenty of restaurants, a marina, grocery stores, bars and the best cafe (Busy Bee’s) on the island to get yourself a Kannoli.
 What more could you want?
 View Hotels in Msida.

 - Valletta – Despite being the capital and the centre of Malta, accommodation is scarce in Valletta.
-Boutique hotels that are available definitely come with the higher price tag.
+Boutique hotels that are available definitely come with a higher price tag.
 If you have the cash to burn, staying in Valletta is a very special option.
 View Hotels in Valletta.

 - Golden Bay Beach – After a relaxing beach holiday?
 Golden Bay Beach has stunning views by day but is quiet at night.
 There is one hotel surrounding Golden Bay Beach – The Radisson Blu Resort & Spa which overlooks the beach itself.
 You are slightly further away from the “action” at night and a bus will take close to an hour between Valletta and Golden Bay Beach.